 nano is nothing more than a command line text editor, and works just like one.
 Line over and delete the text and type whatever you want in its place.

-Note: It has come to our attention that some users will be required to run nano as root, via the sudo command.
+Note: Some users will be required to run nano as root, depending on their account privileges or what they’re logged into, this is done via the sudo command.
 Using the sudo command will prompt you for the administrators password.
-The new syntax would be:
+The appropriate sudo prefixed syntax would be:

 $ sudo nano /etc/motd

 The rest of the modification is the same.